sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 ### Biology Skills Emphasized

-* Gene detection in arbitrary DNA sequences (also known as "ab initio gene finding")
+* Gene detection in arbitrary DNA sequences (also known as "*ab initio* gene finding")
 * Understanding protein coding
 * Using Protein BLAST and interpreting its results
 * [for the "going beyond" part] Learning how to read research papers, regulatory mechanisms for protein synthesis